 Bats and their roosts are all protected by law and bats should always be taken into account when lighting is being considered.

-BCT is working with researchers at the University of Bristol to develop a comprehensive lighting guidance document for bats.
-This publication should be available later in 2012.
+BCT is working with researchers at the University of Bristol to develop a comprehensive overview of current evidence and mitigation for bats.
+This publication is now available.

-The Institute for Lighting Professionals has released a new version of their Guidance for the Reduction of Obtrusive Light (see below).
+- The Institute for Lighting Professionals Guidance for the Reduction of Obtrusive Light

 - Buglife reports on the Impact of Artifical Lighting on Invertebrates